 In response to Grice’s outreach and encouraged by vocal support from Bishop Richard Allen, who was Senior Bishop for the African Methodist Episcopal Churches, Black organizations in nine states elected 40 men to represent them at meetings that would address Black concerns.

-The first 40 representatives met in Philadelphia in September 1830 at Bethel Church.
+The first 40 representatives met in Philadelphia, Pennsylvania in September 1830 at Bethel Church.
 They met for five days of closed session meetings, from Sept.
 15–20, before they opened for public meetings Sept.
 20–24.
 Rev. Allen presided over the meetings as President.
 During this time, they produced a Constitution and addressed the organizations that sent them.

 This series of formal meetings and proceedings launched the Colored Conventions Movement, also called the National Negro Convention Movement.
 Here’s a link to an exhibit about that first meeting, The Meeting That Launched a Movement: The First National Convention.